-To us, Charles Darwin and Gautama Buddha belong to different worlds.
-Yet their visions of life were and are similar and even interlocking in interesting ways.
+To many people, Charles Darwin and Gautama Buddha belong to different worlds.
+Yet their visions of life were similar and even interlocking in important ways.

 So here are two different visions of different living things struggling through life in different ways with different routes towards relief.
-And yet similarities link them, for both accounts follow a logic built from the same basic pieces.
+Yet similarities link them, for both accounts follow a logic built from the same pieces.

-First, for both thinkers, the struggles of ordinary and everyday life make up the starting point, the driver, for the consequences and possibilities that followed.
-As different as the two books are, they jointly rest on the premise that for humans, animals, and plants alike, daily life is difficult and unstable.
-Whether in a plant stunted by inadequate sunlight or a woman torn by conflict between family and career, it is the everyday pairing of struggle and need that sets the stage for the changes that the thinkers were exploring.
+First, for both thinkers, the struggles of ordinary and everyday life make up the starting point for the consequences and possibilities that followed.
+As different as the two books are, taken together they rest on the premise that for humans, animals, and plants alike, daily life is difficult and unstable.
+Whether in a plant stunted by inadequate sunlight or a woman torn by conflict between family and career, it is everyday needs and struggles that drive the changes that the thinkers were exploring.

-And for both Darwin and the Buddha, such changes consisted of a series of steps.
-For Darwin, the steps were the random and inherited variations that benefited organisms over succeeding generations.
-Though each step was small, the eventual result could be a new, unique species.
-For the Buddha, the steps included a disciplined practice of correct understanding, the extinguishing of selfish desires, and future rebirths.
-Such steps took time, but the result could be a person’s permanent liberation from worldly turmoil.
+For both Darwin and the Buddha, such changes consisted of a series of steps.
+For Darwin, the steps were those inherited variations that benefited organisms over succeeding generations.
+Though each step was small, the end result could be a new species.
+For the Buddha, the steps included a discipline of correct understanding, the extinguishing of selfish desires, and future rebirths.
+Such steps took time, but the result could be a person’s liberation from worldly turmoil.

-These combined variations on the themes of daily struggle, incremental change, and final resolution offer a rich vision: living things experience conditions that are not easily or perfectly satisfied, but the future offers paths and steps from pain towards peace.
-In place of a deity to oversee the process of the cosmos, both men unveiled a reality in which ordinary life drives needs and the course of time transforms them.
+Combined, these variations on the themes of daily struggle, incremental change, and final resolution offer a rich vision: living things experience conditions that are not easily or perfectly satisfied, but the future offers paths and steps from pain towards peace.
+In place of a deity to oversee the process of the cosmos, both men saw a reality in which ordinary life drives needs and the course of time and regeneration responds to them.